The Marquis attempted to corner the cattle business, at

 We also visited the North Dakota Cowboy Hall of Fame.
 While

-this would be far more interesting a site if you were tied in with the local
+s would be far more interesting a site if you were tied in with the local

 rodeo circuit and its famous rodeo riders, it was still a very nice collection